Rupali0907/GoodCabs-Data-Engineering-Project/README.md

 - `goodcabs.bronze.city`
 - `goodcabs.bronze.trips`

-The trips data is ingested using a streaming-based approach and metadata such as source file information and ingestion timestamp is captured.
+The trips data is ingested using a streaming-based approach.

+Metadata such as source file information and ingestion timestamp is also captured.

 ---